-- 7.1 Each GTLD shall be indelibly marked so that the marking can be seen from the front, with the basic trefoil radiation symbol, and adjacent to this symbol in letters and figures, the date upon which the useful life will end. - 7.2 Each GTLD shall bear a label on the exterior of the device in a manner that the information is observable, and on the label the following information shall be given in permanent lettering. - (a) The word 'TRITIUH' and activity on date of manufacture. - (b) A serial number - (c) The words -"This GTLD complies with AERB/SS-4(1991) - (d) The following wordings "Do not Open" "When the device is to be discarded, it has to be returned to the manufacturer for safe disposal." (a) The following is a set of the set of - (e) The manufacturer's Name and Address.
+- 7.1 Each GTLD shall be indelibly marked so that the marking can be seen from the front, with the basic trefoil radiation symbol, and adjacent to this symbol in letters and figures, the date upon which the useful life will end. - 7.2 Each GTLD shall bear a label on the exterior of the device in a manner that the information is observable, and on the label the following information shall be given in permanent lettering. - (a) The word 'TRITIUH' and activity on date of manufacture. - (b) A serial number - (c) The words -"This GTLD complies with AERB/SS-4(1991) - (d) The following wordings - "Do not Open"- - "When the device is to be discarded, it has to be returned to the manufacturer for safe disposal." - (e) The manufacturer's Name and Address.